University of the District of Columbia logo

 1873

-The Washington Normal School, for white girls, is established.
+The Washington Normal School, a teaching school for white girls and another predecessor, was established.

 1879

-Miner Normal School (formerly Normal School for Colored Girls) joins the D.C. public education system.
+Miner Normal School (formerly Normal School for Colored Girls) joined the D.C. public education system.

 1966

-Federal City College and Washington Technical Institute are established.
+Federal City College and Washington Technical Institute were founded.

 1977

-The University of the District of Columbia is consolidated.
+The University of the District of Columbia was formally consolidated in its modern form.

 Schools & Colleges